onecloudemoji/onecloudemoji.github.io/_posts/2022-08-03-yugioh-lotd-mod.md

 The steps to do this are rather simple and contrived.
 I was going to put together a .ps1 script to do this automatically, but if anyone cares enough to actually go down this path, theres a good chance you wont be using the deck lists I set up anyway.
 There are matches in here that are complete blowouts, and the corresponding reverse duel is nigh on impossible.
 Still, I thought it was a cool thing to work on in some downtiem I had between pentests.

--Copy your YGO_2020.dat and YGO_2020.toc to a working directory -Use `yugi_extract.py` to dump resources (found here https://www.moddb.com/mods/requiem-link-evolution/downloads/packing-scripts)
+- Copy your YGO_2020.dat and YGO_2020.toc to a working directory
+- Use `yugi_extract.py` to dump resources (found here https://www.moddb.com/mods/requiem-link-evolution/downloads/packing-scripts)
--Inside the folder called ``decks.zip`` are a bunch of ydc files -[Copy the files from here](https://github.com/onecloudemoji/onecloudemoji.github.io/blob/master/assets/images/yugioh/arcv%20decks.zip) and overwrite all the arcv decks.
+- Inside the folder called ``decks.zip`` are a bunch of ydc files
+- [Copy the files from here](https://github.com/onecloudemoji/onecloudemoji.github.io/blob/master/assets/images/yugioh/arcv%20decks.zip) and overwrite all the arcv decks.
--Run `yugi_compress.py` to generate new .dat and .toc -Rename the files to YGO_2020
+- Run `yugi_compress.py` to generate new .dat and .toc
+- Rename the files to YGO_2020
--Make a backup of the original .toc and .dat files incase you stuffed it up -Chuck them into your game directory
+- Make a backup of the original .toc and .dat files incase you stuffed it up
--TADA
+- Chuck them into your game directory
+- TADA

 Alternatively, if you are unhappy to use my decks:
--Once you have extracted the files, use https://github.com/nzxth2/YGO_LOTD_LE_YDC_Converter to turn these ydc files to text -Modify the files according to the format within the GitHub readme -Use the converter again to turn the txt back into a ydc once you have finished -Run `yugi_compress.py` to generate new .dat and .toc -Rename the files to YGO_2020
+- Once you have extracted the files, use https://github.com/nzxth2/YGO_LOTD_LE_YDC_Converter to turn these ydc files to text
+- Modify the files according to the format within the GitHub readme
+- Use the converter again to turn the txt back into a ydc once you have finished
+- Run `yugi_compress.py` to generate new .dat and .toc
+- Rename the files to YGO_2020
--Make a backup of the original .toc and .dat files incase you stuffed it up -Chuck them into your game directory
+- Make a backup of the original .toc and .dat files incase you stuffed it up
--TADA
+- Chuck them into your game directory
+- TADA

 Why, one might ask, did I replace the fifth campaign?
 Isn’t that a bit arbitrary?
 The answer is very simple; I do not like the pendulum mechanic.
 Not one little bit.
 "Oh thats because you’re stuck in caveman yugioh and just cant understand the new mechanics and blah blah blah" cries the denizens of the internet whom happily pay their waifu tax and think playing fucking solitaire is the sign of a healthy game.
 It is not, its bullshit.